2020 has been a sobering year in many ways. The gloominess has not extended to eCommerce sales, however.

 As with most people nowadays, I have a side to me that is not very evident in my corporate role as a writer with Freightcom!

 Surprise, surprise!
-I am a published wildlife photographer when not pumping out blog posts for Freightcom!
+I am a published wildlife photographer when not churning out blog posts for Freightcom!

 Having been told numerous times that I should “do something about my pictures of birds, bees, and baboons”, I decided to take a slice of the eCommerce pie and see how it tastes.